Nana Mouskouri: 21st century

 In 2015, she was awarded with the Echo Music Prize for Outstanding achievements by the German music association Deutsche Phono-Akademie.

 Despite her 'farewell tour' and 'final concert', she continues to make occasional appearances on TV shows, especially in Germany, though increasingly using 'le playback' (miming), which, unlike many other singers, she rarely used through most of her career; the most recent at time of writing was the 2023-12-2 German (ARD1) 'Das Adventsfest der 100 000 Lichter' (advent celebration of 100,000 lights - coincidentally the show's title partially reflecting one of her early [1965] German hits), in which she duetted one song and participated in the finale.

-In 2024, at the age of 89, Nana performed La Marseillaise and the Greek anthem at the Olympic Handover in Athens - a ceremony in which Greece handed the Olympic flame to the 2024 Summer Olympics hosts.
+In 2024, at the age of 89, Nana performed ‘’La Marseillaise’’ and the Greek anthem at the Olympic Handover in Athens - a ceremony in which Greece handed the Olympic flame to the 2024 Summer Olympics host, Paris.

 Commemorating her 90th birthday, 4 new albums were released - "Happy Birthday, Nana" in Germany with the Royal Philharmonic Orchestra; "90th Birthday" in England; "90 Cumpleaños" in Spain and "90e anniversaire" in France.
 A new version of the Greek song "Pios échi Dakria" is included in the albums.

 In 2025, her song "Guten Morgen, Sonnenschein" became a viral hit amongst younger generation after being played in the Netflix series - Cassandra.
 Since the show’s debut, the song has had over 37 million streams on Spotify, 15 million YouTube views, and a staggering 1027% increase in listens on Deezer in France alone.
 On TikTok over 30 000 fan-made videos with the song were created, reimagining the eerie wake-up scenes or dancing to its beat.